oriuminc/jenkins-inception/README.md

     in with GitHub account so long as they're part of a given GitHub org.
 Currently blocked on next release of dependency, github-api plugin, [as soon as it builds without error][plugin-github-api-build].
-  - Change format from HTML to markdown in global Jenkins `config.xml`.
   - Convert chef-solo provisioning steps to rake task.
   - Include a base Drupal install profile to show file structure and bare minimum scripting expectations.